 Allegheny Front Migratory Observatory (AFMO)

 The Allegheny Front Migratory Observatory (AFMO) is located within the Monongahela National Forest in Grant County West Virginia.
-Ten miles southeast of Davis West Virginia, the banding station is 4,000 feet up on the Allegheny Front mountain range in the area know as Dolly Sods.
+Ten miles southeast of Davis West Virginia, the banding station sits 4,000 feet up on the Allegheny Front Mountain range in the area known as Dolly Sods.
 The observatory station and mist nets are set up in late summer and then dismantled in early fall each year.

 AFMO is the oldest, continuous Bird Banding Station in North America.